JamesLinus/free-server/README.md

 ## Description

-This script is to helping you setup a Shadowsocks, SPDY and OpenVPN server wihtin Linode Ubuntu.
+* This script is to helping you setup a Shadowsocks, SPDY and OpenVPN server within Ubuntu Server 15.
-Still in progress, not done yet.
+* Still in progress, not done yet.
-Run me within Linode Ubuntu and all set.
+* It has been tested within Linode Ubuntu Server 15.
+It should be running well on all latest Ubuntu Server releases.

 ## Installation